Introduction / History

 What Are Their Needs?

 Except for the use of lumps of dirt in the worship of the earth, the Mech traditionally have no idols.
-However, the influence of Hindu culture has caused some of the Mech to begin making idols of gods in recent years.
+However, Hindu culture has had an influence, and idols of the Mech gods are now more common.

 As in most animistic cultures, the Mech live in fear of the spirits of nature.
 Only through appeasement can they have peace or success in life, but no one is sure when or if the spirits are appeased.
 The Mech need liberation from such oppressive beliefs.
-Their culture is also in great transition economically.
-A large percentage of Mech have encumbered unmanageable debt, and may face lives of poverty in the near future.
+Their culture is also in great economic transition.
+A large percentage of Mech have encumbered unmanageable debt and may face lives of poverty in the future.

 * Scripture Prayers for the Mech in Bangladesh.